 I’ve had the CLEP College Algebra exam on Care Bear’s plan all year, but I never looked at it very closely.
 Lesson learned!
 I found out the College Mathematics is actually a tad easier, and has less higher level work, so we switched gears (after I bought a specific CLEP Algebra book, of course).
 We quickly found out that she had to know logarithms, so Khan Academy saved the day with that one!
 Alhamdulilah, she found out that they aren’t as hard as they seem.
 Care Bear finished Algebra earlier in the month and has been using the last couple weeks to study the flashcards on InstantCert.
 I’ll have the results of her College Mathematics test on the blog later this week, in sha Allah!

 Biology has been quite the study monster this year.
 All three of the families working together this year have learned a lot.
 Not just about Biology, but about study skills, and that maybe, just maybe, you don’t have to cover the entire book.
-The biology study group has switched gears in April from learning new information and going through the Biology textbook, to taking the AP practice exam, and studying the Princeton Review AP Biology book.
+The Biology textbook, to taking the AP practice exam, and studying the ton Review AP Biology book.
 Some kids have started studying flash cards.
 Without going into a huge tangent of why Care Bear won’t be doing the AP exam with everyone else in her group, she’s studying the flashcards on InstantCert because she’ll be doing the CLEP Biology exam instead.
 AP materials should prove effective, in sha Allah.
 We’ll know when she’s done with the exam in May!

 Little Miss has been having a blast in her preschool at the masjid.
 Really, I’m a bit intimidated to try to offer something even close at home, and then I remember that I don’t have to emulate a classroom environment.
 I talked to an unschooling homeschool mom friend about preschool, and she helped me frame my thoughts about it.
 I can plan things far in advance, but keeping up with it has always been challenging.
 She said that buying all encompassing kits was really helpful for her, and I think that’s a great idea!
 While I still want to have a loosely linear structure in some areas, I want to have plenty of spontaneous options.
 After all, preschool doesn’t need to be “school.”
 It’s just play time, and it’s great if we can learn something new along the way, in sha Allah.